Read the Admission Director's Blog CONTACT US:

 Q. What English proficiency exams does Ross accept?

-A. If your native language is not English, you must demonstrate competence in English by taking a TOEFL exam or the IELTS exam.
-For the TOEFL exam, we require the Internet-based test (IBT) version of the exam.
+A. If your native language is not English, you must demonstrate competence in English by taking the Test of English as a Foreign Language (TOEFL) or the Pearson Test of English (PTE).
+For the TOEFL, we require the Internet-based test (iBT).

-A. We strongly recommend a TOEFL score of 100 or higher on the internet-based test (IBT).
+A. We strongly recommend a TOEFL score of 100 or higher on the internet-based test (iBT).
 Ross’ TOEFL score reporting code is 1839.
-Ross will accept an IELTS score as an alternative to the TOEFL, and we strongly recommend a score of 7 or higher.
+Ross will accept the PTE score as an alternative to the TOEFL, and we strongly recommend a score of 70 or higher.

-Q. Are there instances in which I wouldn’t be required to take the TOEFL or IELTS?
+Q. Are there instances in which I wouldn’t be required to take the TOEFL or PTE?

 A. International applicants who have completed an undergraduate degree from an accredited institution where the sole language of instruction was English are exempt from the TOEFL requirement.